CS639-Data-Management-for-Data-Science/f24/p1/README.md

 * Invitation to join [github classroom](https://classroom.github.com/a/uVWrRr1y).
 * Search for name and join the classroom by clicking on it
-* If you cannot find your name, please contact Sachi Sanghavi: sachi@cs.wisc.edu
+* If you cannot find your name, please contact Sachi Sanghavi: sachi at cs dot wisc dot edu
 * **Just for project 1, we want everyone to make individual submissions**
 * Create a team name:
   * I recommend using this format: p<id>_<github_username>.
 For example, my team name would be *p1_msyamkumar*.